 And if you look in the wp_posts table, you can see the post status of the order is saved as ‘wc-scheduled‘.

 As you can see, it is quite easy to create a custom order status in WooCommerce.
-Common examples of custom order status will be – scheduled, shipped, awaiting shipment, etc. I hope you find this useful and always eager to hear back from you.
+Common examples of custom order status will be – scheduled, shipped, awaiting shipment, etc. whatever you set, you can easily use the WooCommerce order status manager to rename it.
+I hope you find this useful and always eager to hear back from you.